coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

   - Adding a new class is not the trigger for writing tests.
 The trigger is implementing a requirement.
   - Test outside-in, writing tests to cover then the use cases, scenarios.
 You have to test the domain, if you test through forms (MVC), the moment you change your delivery mechanism you break all the tests.
 You should test the surface.
 Don't test the internals, you'd be coupling your test to internal details.
   - Only writing test to cover the implementation details as a way to understand the refactoring of the simple implementation we start with.

+BDD (Dan North), we should test behaviours, not tests.
+People misunderstand what TDD is all about.